lizkim17/Structural-Thinking---Psychological-Constraint-2/research-assessment.md

 Research project title: Empowering Girls in STEM: The Role of Female Representation in Shaping Children's Structural Reasoning About Gender Disparities

-Submission date: 2/26
+Submission date: 3/8

-Submission number (1-4): 1
+Submission number (1-4): 2

-Project GitHub repository URL: <https://github.com/lizkim17/Structural-Thinking---Psychological-Constraint-2/tree/main/Final%20Report>
+Project GitHub repository URL: <https://github.com/lizkim17/Structural-Thinking---Psychological-Constraint-2/tree/main>

-Filename of manuscript .qmd:Final Report.qmd
+Filename of manuscript .qmd:Structural-Thinking.qmd

-Filename of knitted .pdf:Final Report.pdf
+Filename of knitted .pdf:Structural-Thinking.pdf

 ## AI Statement

-Describe whether and how you used AI/LLMs when completing this project:
+Describe whether and how you used AI/LLMs when completing this project: I used ChatGPT and Google to debug when I encountered errors in my code.

-Optionally (for engagement points) reflect on your use of AI:
+Optionally (for engagement points) reflect on your use of AI: I tend to use AI a lot when coding; however, for this class, I used it significantly less.
+I mostly consulted with my lab advisor, which was more helpful.
+I also used Dr. Dowling's demo codes and APA examples, which was extremely helpful.
+Lastly, asking questions in person and asking for help and sometimes answering for my classmates' questions in slack helped me advance my R skills a lot more.

 ## Overall requirements